The countries: The Netherlands- Belgium- Luxembourg- Germany

 Ticket number 1- Amsterdam speeding ticket

-We were heading to our first stop- Namur at a driving speed that I thought was acceptable but clearly wasn't- I mean, I wasn't Mad Maxing-it.
+We were heading to our first stop- Namur at a driving speed that I thought was acceptable but clearly wasn’t- I mean, I wasn’t Mad Maxing-it but I didn’t get a ticket here.
 Namur is a pleasant town with some sort of fortification up on a hill.
 Even though it was April and a little chilly, it was lovely to walk around.

 Ticket number 2- Dinant parking ticket

 Dinant is where the second infraction happened.
 You may have seen this stellar snap of a wicked church with cute buildings along a waterway- one of my fav.
 European scenes.